b00tl04d/ism-notes-from-year-2-sem-2-onwards/Electives/DSAL/Doubly Linked List.md

 Idea is to implement a data structure that is dynamic at runtime and can easily be modified

-Downside is the slow traversal to find an item within the doubly linked list
+Main downside is the slow traversal to find an item within the doubly linked list

 (Node is just an item within the linked list and can be anything)
 Uses a "head" and a "tail" to point to the next and previous nodes in the doubly linked list, instead of just a "head" in a singly linked list that only points to the next node in the list